When U.S. blamed Saudi crown prince for role in Khashoggi killing, fake Twitter accounts went to war

 The source of the influence campaigns could not be definitively determined, said both independent researchers and Twitter, which said it had recently closed thousands of Saudi accounts for platform manipulation and other violations.

-But the operation targeting tweets by American news organizations, using dozens of inauthentic accounts that previously had posted non-political content in Arabic, “aligns with operations the Saudis have conducted on social media in the past,” according to an analysis by Advance Democracy, headed by former FBI analyst and Senate investigator Daniel J. Jones, who led the review of the CIA’s torture program.
+But the operation targeting tweets by American news organizations, using dozens of inauthentic accounts that previously had posted nonpolitical content in Arabic, “aligns with operations the Saudis have conducted on social media in the past,” according to an analysis by Advance Democracy, headed by former FBI analyst and Senate investigator Daniel J. Jones, who led the review of the CIA’s torture program.

 “The coordinated activity of the accounts posting about the recently released report on Jamal Khashoggi is easy to identify," Jones said.
-"In addition to the timing of the posts and the similarity of the content posted, the accounts almost exclusively post non-political content in Arabic to stay active, but then switch to making English language political posts in an attempt to rebut criticism appearing in English-language media.”
+"In addition to the timing of the posts and the similarity of the content posted, the accounts almost exclusively post nonpolitical content in Arabic to stay active, but then switch to making English language political posts in an attempt to rebut criticism appearing in English-language media.”

 The Saudi government did not respond to a request for comment on Tuesday.